joelouthan/theologic.us/content/posts/confession-1689/1689-8-2-the-son-of-god.md

 >Galatians 4:4 (CSB) When the time came to completion, God sent his Son, born of a woman, born under the law,

+I am writing this particular exposition on 1689 Chapter 9 Paragraph 2 on April 21, 2023.
+Why is that important?

+Back on February 9, 2023, I posted my expositing on the [1689 2.3 Of The Triune God](https://theologic.us/posts/confession-1689/1689-2-3-the-triune-god/#who-is-not-to-be-divided-in-nature-and-being-but-distinguished-by-several-peculiar-relative-properties-and-personal-relations).
+In that exposition, I wrote:

+>>There is a new-old heresy being circulated around that fired up about ten years ago then sort of fizzled like a fart in church, called the Eternal Submission of the Son (ESS).
+Those who are spouting out such nonsense are always those who fall so far into hard **Complementarianism** camp (those who believe genders of mankind are different but equal) that they are indistinguishable from Patriarchy (men are always right and women need to shut up and stay quiet.)
+There one verse that they have built their house of cards upon is 1 Corinthians 11:3.
+>>
+>>Now, I hope you can tell from reading the last paragraph, that I have zero grace towards people who keep teaching *ESS* like it is a real and Biblical thing.
+Those are false teachers and I will not stand for it.
+Come into my church shooting that nonsense and you will be handled promptly and according.
+(Not a threat but a fact.)

+Little did I know that what I was writing ended up being prophetic.
+At the same time I posted that, I am sad to say that my former church, a large Evangelical non-denomination, had made a hard pivot into not only preaching and teaching ESS but go as far as to double-down on the heretic doctrine.
+This heresy, in my former church, has already disqualified my best friend from leadership because he, being a former church planter, an ordained pastor and a well-educated, Ph.D from a conservative Baptist seminary, would not affirm ESS as true.
+My friend could not affirm ESS as true because it is not true.
+It is crap.
+It is a heresy because the Bible does not teach it.
+It is outside the Bible.

+Everything in my flesh wants to fire shots.
+Everything in me wants to call that church to repent of their false teaching, apologize and tell them to change course today.
+And because I am not here to divide his church, I sit and grieve for my friends who still attend that church.

+This is the humble reminder that Christ is the Bridegroom.
+Christ alone will open and close the doors of his church where he sees fit because he alone is the Head Pastor.

+In the last month of praying for my precious friends, one friend, whom another I call a best friend still faithfully attends that church.
+I prayed that God would do something, anything to spare him from that heretic teaching.
+But in God's provision, this same friend is considering moving to my part of the country.
+God is in the business of answering prayers.

+This is why we need Confessions.
+We need the work of those who came before us hundreds of years ago who tirelessly worked out the details of the right orthodox Christian doctrine.
+Confessions and Creeds never supersede the authority of the Bible--that strawman argument is tired and dead.
+Please put it to rest.

+The 1689, both in Chapters 2 and 8, carefully and clearly lays out the doctrine of the Trinity.
+I am not a well-learned scholar.
+I graduated high school with a 1.70 GPA.
+So I am utterly dependent on my brothers and sisters before me who has done the work to point me back to Christ.
+I will not waste one byte of data, not one bit of ink speaking about heresies.
+I am here to the preach Christ and him crucified.

 ### yet without sin

 >Romans 8:3 (CSB) For what the law could not do since it was weakened by the flesh, God did.
 He condemned sin in the flesh by sending his own Son in the likeness of sinful flesh as a sin offering,